Arkansas to host 2020 Pan-American championships

 FAYETTEVILLE, Ark.
-(KFTA) — Fayetteville has been selected to host the 2020 Pan-American Cyclocross Championships.
+(KNWA) — Fayetteville has been selected to host the 2020 Pan-American Cyclocross Championships.

 The annual event is on November 7-8, 2020 at Centennial Park at Millsap Mountain in Fayetteville.